-- When does HIPAA apply? – HIPAA applies to any organisation that holds healthcare records, such from hospitals to healthcare clearing houses.
+- When does HIPAA apply? – HIPAA applies to any organization that holds healthcare records, such from hospitals to healthcare clearinghouses.

-- Covered Entities– A Covered Entity (CE) is any organisation that creates, accesses, transfers and stores PHI.
+- Covered Entities– A Covered Entity (CE) is any organization that creates, accesses, transfers, and stores PHI.
 It is essential that they are HIPAA compliant, and non-compliance can result in severe penalties.

 - Examples of CEs – Under HIPAA, any hospital, medical practitioner, healthcare clearinghouse or billing company are considered to be CEs as they have access to PHI.

 - Are employers CEs?– Employers are not usually considered to be CEs, though they often have healthcare records for their employees.
 However, if employers engage in some schemes such as the Employee Assistance Program, they are “hybrid entities” and must be HIPAA-compliant.